blimmer/benlimmer.com/_posts/2013-09-24-designing-for-a-delightful-user-experience-in-an-agile-environment.md

 - ux
 - lean ux
 - blendconf 2013
+description: "A guide to building a delightful user experience while in an agile environment.
+This article was inspired by presentations Ben Limmer saw at BlendConf 2013, Lean UX, and his experience at ReadyTalk."
 ---

 One of the most influential talks I saw during my time at BlendConf was a presentation by [Garren DiPasquale](https://twitter.com/aduroguy) about Lean UX.
 The presentation was based off of the [recently published book](http://shop.oreilly.com/product/0636920021827.do) by [Jeff Gothelf](https://twitter.com/jboogie) and Garren's experience in applying these principles.